 *Cover Image Note: Milo Colton, of Cherokee and Scottish heritage, is a lawyer, professor emeritus, and elder in the San Antonio community.
 As a regular contributor to the Urban Bird Project, we honor Milo for his unyielding work on tribal law in Texas and for sharing his wisdom with us.

-*The Avian Restor(y)ation Digital Repository is led by the Urban Bird Project Humanities Lab, co-directed by Carolina Hinojosa and Kenny Walker with team members Eres Gomez, Amelia King-Kostelac, and Olarotimi Ogungbemi.
+*The Avian Restor(y)ation Digital Repository is one part of the UBP Digital Repository, co-directed by Carolina Hinojosa and Kenny Walker with team members Eres Gomez, Amelia King-Kostelac, and Olarotimi Ogungbemi.

 Click on an image below for borderlands bird stories: